lpsinger/userguide/quickstart.rst

 Pay particular attention to the :doc:`content` section of this user guide to familiarize yourself with the contents of machine-readable LIGO/Virgo :term:`GCN Notices <GCN Notice>`.
-Play with the :doc:`tutorial/index` to receive example GCN Notices and practice working with :doc:`localization maps
+Play with the :doc:`tutorial/index` to receive example GCN Notices and practice working with :doc:`sky localization maps <tutorial/skymaps>`.
-<tutorial/skymaps>`.

 2. Subscribe to GCN Circulars
 -----------------------------